flengyel/RYLR998-LoRa/README.md

                         NOTE: the full 33cm ISM band limits 902 MHz and 928 MHz are guarded by the maximum configurable bandwidth of 500 KHz (250 KHz on either side of the configured frequency).
-See the PARAMETER
+See PARAMETER for
-                        for bandwidth configuration.
-Default: 915125000 --crfop [0..22]       RF pwr out (0..22) in dBm.
-Default: 22 --mode [0|1|2,30..60000,30..60000]
+                        bandwidth configuration.
+Default: 915000000 --crfop [0..22]       RF pwr out (0..22) in dBm.
+Default: FACTORY setting of 22 or the last configured value.
+  --mode [0|1|2,30..60000,30..60000]
                         Mode 0: transceiver mode.
 Mode 1: sleep mode.
                         Mode 2,x,y: receive for x msec sleep for y msec